Loneknight73/uvmlogfilter/README.md

 * Text (in the entire record except the first line)

 Basic filters like the ones described above can be combined using logical operators (AND,OR,NOT) to produce more complex filters.
+The filter expression tree can be saved in a JSON file and reloaded later.
-The result of filtering can be saved in a text file.
+The result of the filtering operation (i.e. the filtered records) can be saved in a text file.
 ## Usage
 The simplest way to launch the program is to download the latest released .jar file from [Releases](https://github.com/Loneknight73/uvmlogfilter/releases).
 After launching it (by double clicking on it or, using a terminal, by typing "java -jar </path/to/jar>"), this window opens: